10 Reasons Why Doing Good Stuff is Actually Good For You and Your Wallet

-I originally wrote this article for Tonic.com, which is a website all about doing good stuff for the world.
+I originally wrote this article for Tonic.com, which no longer exists but was website all about doing good stuff for the world.

 1. Feeding the Homeless: This one is a no brainer.
 Go down to your nearest homeless shelter and ask how you can volunteer.
 Then do it.
 After the shift is done you generally get to eat some of the food you’ve been doling out all day.
 I know that PB&Js and vegetable soup doesn’t sound all that amazing, but after three hours of serving it and not eating it, there is nothing you want more in the world.
 Plus you get to drink all the coffee you want for free.
 A homeless shelter without unlimited free coffee is just one big smelly riot waiting to happen.